• Skip to main content

 3. Color the frosting.
 Portion the frosting into 5 or 6 equal amounts (equivalent to how many layers you have).
 Color the frosting to match the corresponding layer.

-• Storing: Your rainbow cake can be stored at room temperature for up to 4 days in a cake box or airtight container.
+• Storing the Cake: Store your rainbow cake at room temperature for up to 4 days.
+Keep it in a cake box or an airtight container to maintain its freshness and prevent it from drying out.

 Tall image of multi layered rainbow cake.